keerthybreddy/TuneShare/tune-share/README.md

 ## Steps to Push to Remote Repository

-cd path/to/your/project           # Navigate to your project folder
+### Navigate to your projet folder

+cd path/to/your/project

-git status                         # Check current status
+### Check current status

+git status

+### Stage all changes

-git add .                          # Stage all changes
+git add .

+### Commit Changes with a message

-git commit -m "Your commit message" # Commit changes with a message
+git commit -m "Your commit message"

+### Push to the remote Repository

-git push origin main               # Push to the remote repository
+git push origin main

 ## Learn More